rfnshare/API-Automation-With-Python/README.md

 ### Web Scraping With Beautiful Soap
 * GET All Book Names using GET api
-* Scarp all book name by using response data
+* Scarp all books name by using response data
+* Scrap all books sub details & combine it
+* Upload into AWS & execute the script
+* Download the result into local machine

 ### Miscellaneous